crizzy9/.dotfiles/SHORTCUTS.md

 Ctrl + Alt + d - backward kill subword in emacs mode

 # zsh profiling
-add `zmodload/zprof` to the beggining of .zshrc add `zprof` to the end of the .zshrc then load a new terminal session or run `time zsh -i -c exit`
+add `zmodload zsh/zprof` to the beggining of .zshrc add `zprof` to the end of the .zshrc then load a new terminal session or run `time zsh -i -c exit`